korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 Threat actors use [TLS certificates](/artifacts/tls-certificate) to enable encrypted TLS communication between attacker-controlled servers, as well as between infected clients and attacker-controlled servers (such as for encrypting communication between malware and its C&C server).
 If a threat actor deploys multiple servers as part of the same campaign, they might use the same certificate across a subset of their fleet, or use several certificates with partially overlapping details.

-Given a certificate, analysts can query [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) and [Censys](https://search.censys.io) for the certificate itself or for any of its individual details (such as serial number or common name) to identify potentially related servers.
+Given a certificate, analysts can query [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) and [Censys](https://search.censys.io) for the certificate itself (by its hash) or for any of its individual details (such as serial number or common name) to identify potentially related servers.

 !!! abstract "Example"